alexhu98/chia-plotter/README.md

 This sata edition aims to organize the tables so that one SATA drive reads while the other SATA drive writes, and vice versa.
 It has a slight bias on tmpdir so that the a faster sata or NVMe drive is best served as tmpdir.

+This special edition also assumes a 42 GiB ram drive mounted on /mnt/ram/tmp/.
+Phase 1 table 1 and most tables of phase 3 are moved in the ram drive.

-tmpdir requires 130 GiB, tmpdir2 requires 222 GiB.
+tmpdir requires 130 GiB, tmpdir2 requires 222 GiB, /mnt/ram/tmp/ requires 42 GiB.

 ## Install